colygon/glean-devrel/REVIEW.md

 - Technical Implementation: B+ (needs backend work)
 - Community Infrastructure: B (needs setup)

 This is an exceptional foundation for building a world-class DevRel program.
-With the recommended improvements, Warp can become a leader in terminal developer relations within 6-12 months.
+With the recommended improvements, Glean can become a leader in terminal developer relations within 6-12 months.